mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - [Migrate from JSS](#migrate-from-jss)
 - [Troubleshooting](#troubleshooting)

-> 💡 Prefer to create small commits on any changes to help the migration goes smoother.
+> 💡 Prefer to create small commits on any changes to help the migration go smoother.
-> If you encounter any issue, check [Troubleshooting](#troubleshooting) section.
-For other unknown error, [create an issue](https://github.com/mui-org/material-ui/issues/new?assignees=&labels=status%3A+needs+triage&template=1.bug.md) with this title format `[Migration] Summary of your issue`.
+> If you encounter any issues, check the [Troubleshooting](#troubleshooting) section.
+For other errors not described there, [create an issue](https://github.com/mui-org/material-ui/issues/new?assignees=&labels=status%3A+needs+triage&template=1.bug.md) with the following title format: `[Migration] Summary of your issue`.

 ## Update React & TypeScript version